d80ep08th/crystal_study_room/README.md

 >store its code to copy from and a working celestite app
 >to render amber with the sexiness of svelte.js

->Also, tring to understand blockchain by writing one in crystal 😮‍💨
+>Also, trying to understand blockchain by writing one in crystal 😮‍💨